-If you believe you may have cancer or have already received a diagnosis, Western Michigan Urological Associates has the expert knowledge and compassionate care you need.
-We provide world-class care from the initial visit and evaluation through treatment, recovery and follow-up consultations.
+If you or a loved has received a urologic cancer diagnosis or believes that you may, Western Michigan Urological Associates has the expert knowledge and compassionate care you need.
+We provide world-class care from the initial visit and evaluation through treatment, recovery, and follow-up consultations.

-We start with a complete patient assessment and diagnostic evaluation.
-Then, our experienced team members work to create a treatment plan tailored to you, using the most advanced techniques, including da Vinci robotic and minimally invasive laparoscopic surgeries, cryoablation, radiotherapy and chemotherapy.
-We will ensure you receive the smoothest, most efficient and best care possible.
+The treatment process begins with a complete patient assessment and diagnostic evaluation.
+Then, our experienced team members work to create a treatment plan tailored to you, using the most advanced techniques, including da Vinci robotic and minimally invasive laparoscopic surgeries, cryoablation, radiotherapy, and chemotherapy.
+We will ensure you receive the smoothest, most efficient, and best care possible.

-Kidney cancer tends to occur most commonly in individuals older than age 40 and is more frequent in men than women.
-Most kidney cancers occur spontaneously, although some result from hereditary conditions.
+Kidney cancer is most commonly found in individuals over 40 years old and tends to be more frequent in men than women.
+A majority of kidney cancers occur spontaneously, although some are a result of hereditary conditions.

-Local kidney cancer – Roughly 60% of kidney cancers are diagnosed at a localized stage (cancer confined to kidney without spread).
+- Local Kidney Cancer – Roughly 60 percent of kidney cancers are diagnosed at a localized stage (cancer confined to kidney without spread).
 Localized cancers may not have symptoms or may be associated with hematuria (blood in the urine), flank pain or abdominal discomfort.
 Surgery is the most effective treatment.

-Advanced kidney cancer – Approximately 40% of kidney cancers are diagnosed at an advanced stage that has spread to surrounding structures, lymph nodes or metastasis to more distant sites.
+- Advanced Kidney Cancer – Approximately 40 percent of kidney cancers are diagnosed at an advanced stage that has spread to surrounding structures, lymph nodes or metastasis to more distant sites.
 Common sites of metastatic spread include the lung, bone and brain.

 - Blood in urine, which may make urine look rusty or darker red